hazelweakly/hazelweakly.me/src/_resume/cv.md

 Took on technical leadership of the infrastructure team, guiding the infrastructure of Seaplane, and enabling other teams to execute on building out critical competencies for the platform.

 - Broke down communication silos within teams, mentoring reports in personal growth, sociotechnical growth, and professional goals
-- Rescoped infrastructure team to focus on core competencies and more effectively leverage existing industry practices
+- Re-scoped infrastructure team to focus on core competencies and more effectively leverage existing industry practices
 - Implemented plan for paying down existing tech debt and focusing on resilience engineering
 - Built out and scaffolded multi environment GitOps terraform structure according to best practices